CME211/notes/lecture-06/lecture-06.md

   * number of non-zero entries in a sparse matrix

-  * number of nodes in a graph or network structure
+  * number of nodes in a graph or network structure (sometimes the number of edges is also important)

 * Typically characterized in terms of Big O notation, e.g. an algorithm is `O(n log n)` or `O(n^2)`.